mvegter/Bookkeeping-Client/javascript/docs/LogApi.md

 let apiInstance = new AliceBookkeeping.LogApi();
 let opts = {
-  'filterOrigin': "filterOrigin_example", // String | Filter logs by their origin 'pageOffset': 0, // Number | The number of items to skip before starting to collect the result set.
+  'filterOrigin': new AliceBookkeeping.LogOrigin(), // LogOrigin | Filter logs by their origin 'pageOffset': 0, // Number | The number of items to skip before starting to collect the result set.
   'pageLimit': 100, // Number | The numbers of items to return.
   'sort': ["null"] // [String] | The sort order of the returned items.